-The underlying objectives and purpose of the height control is relevant to the proposed development.
-However, the proposed development is consistent with those objectives on the basis that the proposed height will facilitate an appropriate scale of development having regard to the location of the site within the overall Westmead precinct generally.
-The development will sit comfortably with the context of the site with no significant adverse impacts to surrounding properties.
+The underlying objectives and purpose of the floor space ratio control is relevant to the proposed development.
+However, the proposed development is consistent with those objectives on the basis that the proposed floor space ratio still results in a development which is consistent with the desired future character for the subject site and the Westmead precinct generally, conserves the significance of the existing heritage buildings and sits comfortably within the context of the site with no significant adverse impacts to adjacent properties.